verrazzano/docs/content/en/docs/monitoring/tracing/jaeger-tracing.md

 draft: false
 ---

-Jaeger is a distributed tracing system, used for monitoring and troubleshooting microservices.
+Jaeger is a distributed tracing system used for monitoring and troubleshooting microservices.
 For more information on Jaeger, visit the [Jaeger website](https://www.jaegertracing.io/).

 ## Install Jaeger Operator